 This section is intended to be a very quick, very rough guide to choosing a license.
-Read Chapter 10, Licenses, Copyrights, and Patents to understand the detailed legal implications of the different licenses, and how the license you choose can affect people's ability to mix your software with other free software.
+Read Chapter 9, Legal Matters: Licenses, Copyrights, Trademarks and Patents to understand the detailed legal implications of the different licenses, and how the license you choose can affect people's ability to mix your software with other software.

 There are a great many free software licenses to choose from.
 Most of them we needn't consider here, as they were written to satisfy the particular legal needs of some corporation or person, and wouldn't be appropriate for your project.
 We will restrict ourselves to just the most commonly used licenses; in most cases, you will want to choose one of them.

-If you're comfortable with your project's code potentially being used in proprietary programs, then use an MIT/X-style license.
+If you're comfortable with your project's code potentially being used in proprietary programs, then use an MIT-style license.
 It is the simplest of several minimal licenses that do little more than assert nominal copyright (without actually restricting copying) and specify that the code comes with no warranty.
-See the section called “The MIT / X Window System License” for details.
+See the section called “Choosing a License” for details.

-If you don't want your code to be used in proprietary programs, use the GNU General Public License (gnu.org/licenses/gpl.html).
+If you don't want your code to be used in proprietary programs, use the GNU General Public License, version 3 (https://www.gnu.org/licenses/gpl.html).
 The GPL is probably the most widely recognized free software license in the world today.
 This is in itself a big advantage, since many potential users and contributors will already be familiar with it, and therefore won't have to spend extra time to read and understand your license.
-See the section called “The GNU General Public License” in Chapter 10, Licenses, Copyrights, and Patents for details.
+See the section called “The GNU General Public License” for details.

 Once you've chosen a license, you'll need to apply it to the software.